idefix-code/idefix-days/tutorials/debugging/README.md

   From this inspection, can you tell what is the problem?

 <details><summary>Analysis of the bug</summary>
 As you can see in the space-time stack, the code spends a lot of time in the user-defined analysis function, and in particular in the Host copy of the datablock.
-That's a typical example where you see that transfering data from the GPU to the CPU is actually relatively slow.
+That's a typical example where you see that transferring data from the GPU to the CPU is actually relatively slow.
 Now that we have understood that the code spends a lot of time in the analysis function, can you find an easy fix to this?

 </p>
 </details>